3. About our company and its culture

 - Insurance against accidents etc.

-In order to promote healthy lifestyle, we have developed our own platform called Fitlife
+In order to promote a healthy lifestyle, we have developed our own platform called Fitlife.

 In addition, we can suggest purchasing a book that is not in the library, and we can do so by using our portal and write the name of the book to the following address:

 Apart from expert books, we have also provided tutorials that can be found on our network drive, which we can access via the following address: \\vega-nas-001.